 What investment services and advice can you provide me?

-Prudent Investors Network (Prudent) is registered with the Securities and Exchange Commission as an investment adviser.
-Services and fees differ between an investment adviser and a broker-dealer and it is important for you as a retail investor to understand the differences.
-As an investment adviser, we are paid a percentage of the assets under management or an hourly fee while brokers are paid commissions based on the investment products they recommend and sell.
-Free and simple tools are available to research firms and financial professionals and learn more about investment advisers, broker-dealers and investing at investor.gov.
+Prudent Investors Network (Prudent Investors) is registered with the Securities and Exchange Commission as an investment advisor.
+Services and fees differ between an investment advisor and a broker-dealer and it is important for you as a retail investor to understand the differences.
+As an investment advisor, we are paid a percentage of the assets under management or an hourly fee while brokers are paid commissions based on the investment products they recommend and sell.
+Free and simple tools are available to research firms and financial professionals and learn more about investment advisors, broker-dealers and investing at investor.gov.

 We specialize in investment advisory services for fiduciaries, individuals, high net worth individuals, trusts, estates and other institutions.
 We abide by the fiduciary standard, which means we work directly for you and must place your interests ahead of our own.

 We manage accounts on a discretionary basis.
 This means once we have determined a profile and investment plan with you, we will construct your portfolio and retain discretion to manage investments on your behalf over time.
 We provide ongoing monitoring and management services as part of our standard services.

 We also provide expert witness and consulting services (including financial planning, compliance with probate codes, and tax loss harvesting) on an hourly basis.
 We do not recommend proprietary or limited investment offerings; however, we can provide advice about legacy holdings in existing portfolios.
 Our typical minimum account size is $250,000.

 - Given my financial situation, should I choose an investment advisory service?
 Why or why not?

 - How will you choose investments to recommend to me?